-$^{20}$ Given the autoregressive process for commodity prices, the break in the long-run level of commodity prices of $\Delta{\kappa}$ implies that the non-stochastic path of commodity prices increases gradually over time towards its new long-run value.
+&lt;sup>17Given the autoregressive process for commodity prices, the break in the long-run level of commodity prices of $\Delta{\kappa}$ implies that the non-stochastic path of commodity prices increases gradually over time towards its new long-run value.

-&lt;sup>21See equations (21), (22) and (13).
+&lt;sup>18See equations (15) and (20)-(23) for the full specifications of the structural changes.